AACAP Educational Outreach Program for Child and Adolescent Residents (former Travel Grant Program)

 The American Academy of Child and Adolescent Psychiatry (AACAP) is pleased to announce the Educational Outreach Program (EOP) for Child and Adolescent Psychiatry residents.

-The EOP provides the opportunity for child and adolescent psychiatry residents to receive a formal overview to the field of child and adolescent psychiatry, establish child and adolescent psychiatrists as mentors, and experience the AACAP Annual Meeting in San Antonio, TX, October 26 – October 31, 2015.
+The EOP provides the opportunity for child and adolescent psychiatry residents to receive a formal overview to the field of child and adolescent psychiatry, establish child and adolescent psychiatrists as mentors, and experience the AACAP's 66th Annual Meeting in Chicago, IL, October 14 – October 19, 2019.
 Participants will be exposed to the breadth and depth of the field of child and adolescent psychiatry, including research opportunities, access to mentors, and various networking opportunities.
 Participation in this program provides up to $1,000 for travel expenses to the AACAP Annual Meeting.

-(Please note that the availability of these benefits are contingent upon receipt of adequate funding from AACAP)
+(Please note that the availability of these benefits is contingent upon receipt of adequate funding from AACAP)

-- Up to $1,000 for travel expenses to the AACAP Annual Meeting in San Antonio, TX.
+- Up to $1,000 for travel expenses to the AACAP Annual Meeting in Seattle, WA.
 This includes airfare, hotel, and meals (max. $75/day).
 Applicants will be required to provide documentation of travel expenses in order to receive AACAP reimbursement.

 - Participation in various AACAP Annual Meeting events for residents, including a mentorship program, a breakfast program specifically designed for trainees, networking sessions, an award luncheon, and focus groups.